Andrews University Airpark

-Andrews University Airpark is a privately owned, public use airport located 2 miles west of Berrien Springs, Michigan.
-It is owned and managed by Andrews University, a Christian university that manages an aviation department.
+Andrews University Airpark (FAA LID: C20) is a privately owned, public use airport located 2 miles west of Berrien Springs, Michigan.
+It is owned and managed by Andrews University, a Seventh Day Adventist university that manages an aviation department.

 The airport is home to the aviation department of Andrews University, which trains pilots under FAR Part 141.
 It trains pilots to be private and commercial pilots and includes additional ratings such as the Instrument and Multi-Engine add-ons and flight instructor training.